codsayorg/TheOne.Extensions.DependencyInjection/README.md

 # AutoRegisterDependencies.Core
-Provide an automatically mechanism to find and register dependencies
+Provide a mechanism to automatically scan and register dependencies